A Tale of Two Cities on May 22nd to the 25th. 7:30 or Saturday or Sunday.

 Who is the Audience?

+The group of readers to whom this piece is directed.
 As they begin to write, students must determine who the audience is that they intend to address.
 It may be one person or a specific group.
 This choice of audience will affect how and why students write a particular text.

 What is the Purpose?